percona/postgres/contrib/pg_tde/documentation/docs/architecture/index.md

 pg_tde_change_database_key_provider_<TYPE>('provider_name', ... details ...)
 ```

-These functions also allow changing the type of a provider.

-The functions however do not migrate any data.
+These functions also allow changing the type of a provider but **do not** migrate any data.
 They are expected to be used during infrastructure migration, for example when the address of a server changes.

+!!! note
-Note that in these functions do not verify the parameters.
-For that, see `pg_tde_verify_key`.
+    These functions do not verify the parameters.
+To verify them, see [`pg_tde_verify_key`](../functions.md#pg_tde_verify_key).

-### Changing providers from the command line
+### Change providers from the command line

 To change a provider from a command line, `pg_tde` provides the `pg_tde_change_key_provider` command line tool.